pytroll/pyresample/docs/source/concepts/geolocated_data.rst

 Points or Pixels
 ----------------

-Pyresample can work with arrays of data that represent a series of individual points (1D array), an "image" (2D), and in some cases a multi-band image or volume (3D) array.
+Pyresample can generally work with arrays of data with any number of dimensions.
+Most examples will stick to the basic cases of arrays that represent a series of individual points (1D array), an "image" (2D), and in some cases a multi-band image or volume (3D) array.
 In all of these cases we still break things down to individual points and when visualizing them we may represent them as pixels,